drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 3: Pyridopyrimidines

-With an initial hit having an IC<sub>50</sub> of 3.7 &Mu;M, the SAR variations indicated the existence of a flat pocket occupied by the free phenyl substituent.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-3-pyridopyrimidines-45b47937'><i class='fa fa-play' aria-hidden='true'></i></button>With an initial hit having an IC<sub>50</sub> of 3.7 &micro;M, the SAR variations indicated the existence of a flat pocket occupied by the free phenyl substituent.
 It was difficult to have nanomolar activities, however the 3-5-dimethoxy analog showed an IC<sub>50</sub> of 60 nM.
 The orientation of this compound in the active site, as revealed by X-ray crystallography is presented in the next page.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer